 Temple treasury offerings, widow vulnerability, Herodian temple magnificence, apocalyptic expectation, false messianic claimants, synagogue discipline, Roman courts, siege warfare, flight from cities, prophetic language of cosmic signs, and watchfulness imagery all shape the chapter’s teaching.

 Luke 21 stands immediately before the passion narrative.
-Jesus, the rejected cornerstone and David’s Lord, now prophetically announces judgment on Jerusalem and the temple while preparing His followers for persecution, mission testimony, endurance, and final redemption at the coming of the Son of Man.
+Jesus, the rejected cornerstone and David’s Lord, now prophetically announces judgment on Jerusalem and the temple while preparing his followers for persecution, mission testimony, endurance, and final redemption at the coming of the Son of Man.

 Jesus contrasts the widow’s costly offering with outward religious abundance, foretells the temple’s destruction, prepares disciples for deception and persecution, announces Jerusalem’s siege and devastation, widens the horizon to the coming of the Son of Man, and commands watchful readiness.